trjaeger/sauZTP/README.md

 # sauZTP - secure automatic universal zero touch provisioning

 This git is a proof of concept for my master theses.
-Send me a message if you want to read it (its in german) or see [this short paper]().
+Send me a message if you want to read it (its in German) or see [this short paper](https://github.com/trjaeger/sauZTP/blob/master/sauZTP_shortPaper.pdf).

 ## Abstract

     The networking industry is lacking a secure and truly universal zero touch protocol for network devices.
-    Proprietary solutions based on machanisms like DHCP exist, but do not offer the desired functionality, especially with regard to security.
+    Proprietary solutions based on mechanisms like DHCP exist, but do not offer the desired functionality, especially with regard to security.
     As each manufacturer develops a solution for its own ecosystem, the solutions are not compatible with each other.

     This paper presents a solution for this problem, using the management protocol NETCONF to transmit bootstrapping informations.
     To ensure security its based on mutual authentication, based on 802.1AR DevID certificates.
-    Trust betwenn the device ad the bootstrapping infastructure is achieved by an ownership voucher.
+    Trust between the device ad the bootstrapping infrastructure is achieved by an ownership voucher.
-    This is a cryptographic artifact signed by the manufacturer to asure that the bootstrapping server belongs to the legitimate owner of a device.
+    This is a cryptographic artifact signed by the manufacturer to assure that the bootstrapping server belongs to the legitimate owner of a device.

 ## Overview